lenmus/lomse/examples/tutorials/tutorial-1-wx/README.md

     LomseDoorway&   m_lomse;        //the Lomse library doorway
     Presenter*      m_pPresenter;

     //the Lomse View renders its content on a bitmap.
-To manage it, Lomse
-    //associates the bitmap to a RenderingBuffer object.
-    //It is your responsibility to render the bitmap on a window.
-    //Here you define the rendering buffer and its associated bitmap to be
-    //used by the previously defined View.
-    RenderingBuffer     m_rbuf_window;
-    wxImage*            m_buffer;       //the image to serve as buffer unsigned char*      m_pdata;        //ptr to the bitmap int                 m_nBufWidth, m_nBufHeight;  //size of the bitmap
+    //Here we define wxImage to be used as the rendering buffer wxImage*            m_buffer;       //the image to serve as buffer

     //some additional variables
     bool    m_view_needs_redraw;      //to control when the View must be re-drawn